 Janice Graham-Migel, PhD, RCT, CCC, CCC-S is President of the School Counsellors Chapter and Chair of the National School Counselling Committee.
 She previously served a two-year term as School Counsellor Liaison with the CCPA Nova Scotia Chapter and eight years on the Executive of the Nova Scotia School Counsellors Association (Director, Vice President, President, and Past President).
-Janice is currently serving a second term on the CERIC Practical and Academic Research Committee.
-In 2008, Janice completed a PhD in Educational Administration from the University of Toronto.
+Janice served two terms on the Canadian Education and Research Institute for Counselling (CERIC) Practical and Academic Research Committee.
+In 2008, Janice completed a PhD from the University of Toronto.
 She holds a BSA, BEd, and a Master of Arts in Education (Educational Psychology) from Mount Saint Vincent University.
 Janice is a Canadian Certified Counsellor and Canadian Certified Counsellor – Supervisor through the Canadian Counselling and Psychotherapy Association and a Registered Counselling Therapist through the Nova Scotia College of Counselling Therapists.
 A member of CCPA since 1995, Janice was the recipient of the CCPA Counsellor Practitioner Award in 1999, the CCPA Counsellor Leadership Award in 2014, and the CCPA School Counselling Award in 2015.
-She has worked as a school counsellor at all levels within the Halifax Regional School Board (elementary, junior high, and senior high) and is currently a school counsellor at Ridgecliff Middle School.
-Janice holds an Adjunct Professor appointment at Acadia University where she teaches graduate courses part-time in the School of Education.
-Janice’s research and practice concentrate on Comprehensive Guidance and Counselling Programs and Distributed Leadership, as well as collaboration between education and health in the context of school reform.
+She has worked as a school counsellor at all levels in public education (elementary, junior high, middle school, senior high) within the Halifax Regional Centre for Education (formerly the Halifax Regional School Board).
+Janice holds an Adjunct Professor appointment at Acadia University where she teaches graduate courses part-time in the School of Education (MEd Counselling Program).
+Janice’s research and practice concentrate on Comprehensive School Counselling Programs and Distributed Leadership, as well as collaboration between education and health in the context of school reform.

 About Us • Canadian School Counselling Week • CCPA School Counselling Award • Chapter Business • Resources